-When a Participant reaches Medicare eligible age, the Participant must enroll in the Medicare plan for which the Participant is eligible.
-Generally, anyone age 65 years or older is entitled to Medicare Part A and Medicare Part B coverage.
-Anyone under age 65 years who is entitled to Social Security Disability Income Benefits is also entitled to Medicare coverage after a waiting period.
+When a Participant participant reaches Medicare eligible age, the Participant must enroll in the Medicare and transition to the Medicare Exchange. plan for which the Participant is eligible.
+Generally, anyone age 65 years or older is entitled to Medicare Part A and Medicare Part B coverage

+-Anyone under age 65 years who is entitled to Social Security Disability Income Benefits is also entitled to Medicare coverage after a waiting period.